mit-dci/opencx/features.md

  - [ ] Fix SQL Injection vulnerability lol
  - [ ] Lightning payment is market order

+##
+Idea: No registration.
+The exchange has a single address (or multiple).
+You send to that address, you are depositing.
+Since everything is done through public keys, your public key is extracted from the signatures in the transaction.
+Use that public key to sign all orders, etc.
+Basically the public key associated with the address you deposited from is now your "account" on the exchange.
+You will withdraw to that address as well.
+This is also proof of reserves, proof of solvency.

 #### Decentralization notes

 One note for decentralization: This is a really good reason why orderbooks shouldn't be kept on blockchains (like some people would want).
 The occasional 1 or 2 block reorg would screw everything up even if you got everything else solved & right.